 Swim- at various locales around the island including sandy Kanaka Bay or Midden Bay, or pebble beaches at Brownie Bay and Mark Bay.

-Replenish - refuel after a busy day exploring the Island at the Newcastle Island Cafe located in the restored 1930s teahouse in the dance pavilion and enjoy a cafe meal or snack.
-Serving burgers, wraps, veggie burgers and more!
-Open May - September.
-The cafe is open 7 days a week.
+Replenish - refuel after a busy day exploring the Island at the Saysutshun Bistro located in the restored 1930s teahouse in the dance pavilion and enjoy a meal or snack.
+Serving burgers, smokeys, seafood chowder, salad, ice cold drinks, and more!
+Opening Soon for the 2017 Season!

-Celebrate - host your wedding or special event at the Pavilion and enjoy full services and amenities including meals by our catering partner Chef for up to 250 people.
-Click on Book Your Special Event.
+Celebrate - host your wedding or special event at the Pavilion and enjoy full services and amenities including meals by our catering partner The Grand Hotel for up to 250 people.

 Tour - Newcastle Island offers several interpretive tours for individuals or groups: